Xposed-Modules-Repo/io.github.zhou6514ctrl.virtualregion/README.md

 ### About

-VirtualRegionFramework is an LSPosed environment-virtualization module for Android 8–16.
+VirtualRegion is an LSPosed environment-virtualization module for Android 8–16.
 It is intended for user-owned devices and explicitly authorized test applications.
 Unified environment profiles and per-application isolation policies provide controlled and reversible conditions for compatibility, privacy, automation, and multi-region testing.